 The minimal, the disjunctive, the contrapuntal, made of edges or fulsome plains; skyward-arching trees of the sparrows, fragile; avoid the all-too familiar lacking a language of birds.
 Sing to us.

-Unpublished: not appearing on any public online or print source.
-Closed groups are okay, newsfeeds and blogs, personal websites, no. (Note that the Haiku Sanctuary gallery is public.)
-(To the ambitious: please do not submit your unpublished work to other publications during our three week evaluation period.)
+We accept unpublished work: Not appearing on any public online or print source.
+Closed groups are okay, newsfeeds and blogs, personal websites, no. Please do not submit your unpublished work to other publications during our three-week evaluation period.

 Artwork: Our house style leans towards b&w, color-muted, supra’naturalism, interiority, and the informal; send at will.
-Examples here. (max 615px width, 72-92 dpi; we can size larger to smaller, no worries).
+Examples here. (max 615px width, 72-92 dpi; we can size larger to smaller).